TrueOsiris/docker-minecraft-skyfactory4/README.md

 - itzg/minecraft-server<br>
 - jaysonsantos/docker-minecraft-ftb-skyfactory3

-Also thanks to contributer [connorv001](https://github.com/connorv001)
+Also thanks to contributer [connorv001](https://github.com/connorv001) and bug reporter / commenter [AmandaJonesAway](https://github.com/AmandaJonesAway) [bitjumper1](https://github.com/bitjumper1) [msshnl](https://github.com/msshnl)

+To adapt the server properties, run the container & let it fully install until you see the line<br>
+[Aromabackup-Backup/INFO] [minecraft/DedicatedServer]: [AromaBackup] Server Backup done!
+Then stop the container, adapt the server.properties file & start it again.

 To simply use the latest stable version, run: